demetris/omni-contact-form/README.md

 Features
 --------------------------------------------------------------------------------

--   Uses shortcode attributes for configuration (no settings page)
+-   It uses shortcode attributes for configuration (no settings page)
--   Has required fields only (if a field is in the form, it’s required)
+-   It has required fields only (if a field is in the form, it must be filled)
 -   It is light
 -   It is discreet (only adds JavaScript and CSS to its own page)
 -   It Is ready for translation